benjaminion/upgrading-ethereum-book/src/book.md

 ### Deneb <!-- /part4/history/deneb/ -->

-The consensus layer upgrade following Capella has been given the name [Deneb](https://hackmd.io/@benjaminion/Hkm5x5acj#d-star-name).
-It is expected to include the needed consensus work for [EIP-4844](https://github.com/ethereum/consensus-specs/tree/dev/specs/deneb) and to take place simultaneously with the execution layer's [Cancun upgrade](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md).
+The consensus layer upgrade following Capella has been given the name [Deneb](https://hackmd.io/@benjaminion/Hkm5x5acj#d-star-name) and will take place simultaneously with the execution layer's [Cancun upgrade](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/cancun.md).

+Deneb will include [the work needed](https://github.com/ethereum/consensus-specs/tree/dev/specs/deneb) for the consensus layer to support [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) data availability.

+### Electra <!-- /part4/history/electra/ -->

+The consensus layer upgrade following Deneb has been given the name Electra and will take place simultaneously with the execution layer's Prague upgrade.

 ## The Merge <!-- /part4/merge/* -->